oroinc/documentation/commerce/admin_guide/pricing/global_currency.rst

 The information about the allowed currencies options is grouped in the following columns:

+.. note:: This feature is only available in the Enterprise edition.

 +------------------------+-------------------------------------------------------------------------------------------------------------+
 | **Name**               | Description                                                                                                 |
 +========================+=============================================================================================================+